-The species composition of the field collected mosquitoes used during the

-2020 bioassays bottle were overwhelmingly Coquillettidia perturbans.
+The species composition of the field collected mosquitoes used during the 2021 bottle bioassays were overwhelmingly Coquillettidia perturbans.
+This has been the case in previous years as well.
 Although the CDC has not published a standardized time estimate for 100% knockdown of Cq. perturbans, they have set a standard etofenprox concentration per bottle of 12.5μg regardless of species.
-The published mortality times for six species (Ae. aegypti, Ae. albopictus, Cx. molestus, Cx. pipiens, Cx. tarsalis, and Cx. quinquefasciatus) range from 15-105 minutes for etofenprox.
+The published mortality times for six species albopictus, (Ae. aegypti, Ae.
+Cx. molestus, Cx. pipiens, Cx. tarsalis, and Cx. guinguefasciatus) range from 15-105 minutes for etofenprox.
 All of these knockdown estimates from the CDC are determined using lab reared mosquitoes.
-This is somewhat problematic CMMCP utilizes mosquitoes collected from surveillance traps and these specimens from the field are typically not all of the same species, nor are they of same age metabolic the or characteristics.
-Unfortunately, all of these variables can create different resistance outcomes during the bottle bioassays.
-This issue may have contributed to the different in knockdown curves of the past two seasons (Figure
+This is somewhat problematic as CMMCP utilizes mosquitoes collected surveillance traps and these from specimens from the field are typically not all of the same species, nor are they of the same age or metabolic characteristics.
+Unfortunately, all of these variables can create different resistance outcomes during the bottle issue may have bioassays.
+This contributed to the different in knockdown curves of the past three seasons. although the 2021 results were much more similar to 2019, after a lower knockdown curve in 2020 (Figure 1).